-From June to October 2021, University of Newcastle (UoN) and NENA will be hosting monthly online workshops that invite guest speakers and participants to explore, challenge and re-define the concepts of ‘quality of life’ and ‘social wellbeing’ in Australia.
+From June to October 2021, University of Newcastle (UoN) and NENA hosted monthly online workshops that invited guest speakers and participants to explore, challenge and re-define the concepts of ‘quality of life’ and ‘social wellbeing’ in Australia.

 ABOUT THE WORKSHOP SERIES

 People have been thinking about, describing, and striving for ‘the good life’ or ‘quality of life’ for millennia.
 Since the 1950s, the concept of gross domestic product (GDP) has dominated discussions about economic progress and economic growth by nation states, and narrow concepts around income and financial value have come to dominate individual notions of worth and wealth.
 However the past few decades have seen a rising movement of people trying to describe and define ‘wellbeing’ and ‘quality of life’ in alternative ways – challenging the dominant capitalist and financial growth mode of thinking and building policy.

 This workshop series seeks to share information about different perspectives and stimulate discussion on these topics.
 The workshops are part of a larger project that invites individuals and organisations within the NENA network to share their ideas about how to define ‘quality of life’ and wellbeing in 21st Century Australia.